HomeCybersecurityCyber Security Risk Management:...

 What Cyber Security Risk Management?

-If you wake up one day to see that your website has been hacked, the first thought that might come to mind is that it was a random attacker.
+If you wake up one day to find that a hacker has attacked your website, your first thought might be that it was a random attacker.
 Maybe you left some personal info online, and they just found and abused it.
 That’s rarely the case.

 It would help if you remembered that cyberattacks are never random.
 They’re always started with a purpose.
 They’re typically the signal of a deliberate attack on your organization.
 Of course, if they’re to be successful, the hacker needs to know where to look for a vulnerability.

-Your company might have been mentioned on the dark web.
-That place is filled with people who think of harming others whenever they wake up.
+People on the dark web might have mentioned your company, a place where individuals plan to harm others.
 Some attackers might even create websites with the same domain name as you to cause phishing attacks on your employees and find a way to attack your company from the inside.
 Finally, they can sell all of the personal information you’ve gathered, such as emails, passwords, and credit card details to ruin your reputation.

 Check out: How does the cloud help you in staying secure?